difli/cdc-for-twitter-sentimentr/README.md

 - or better use [kibana](http://localhost:5601/) - Discover and hit refresh from time to time
 ![alt text](/images/discover.png)
 - import via saved objects management the [tweets dashboard](dashboard) into kibana
-- no you should be able to watch your Tweets dashboard
+- you should be able to watch Tweets statistics in the dashboard now
 ![alt text](/images/elasticsearch.png)
 # Run CDC powered by Astra
 - NO HASSLE with any configuration!